-Rich countries outside of the EU also have generous minimum requirements for vacation.
+Rich countries outside of the EU also have generous minimum requirements for paid leave.
 In Europe, Norway requires employers to provide 25 days of paid annual leave.
-Workers in both Australia and New Zealand have four weeks of paid vacation and 7 paid holidays.
+Workers in both Australia and New Zealand have four weeks of paid leave and 7 paid public holidays.

 Canada and Japan are less generous than the rest of the world, but still require their employers to grant ten days of paid annual leave.
-Both countries, however, grant rising vacation to workers based on their seniority.
-(In Canada, provincial governments set vacation policy.
-The ten day estimate in Figure 1 is representative of the country; most provinces set higher vacation minimums for workers with higher seniority.)
+Both countries, however, grant rising leave entitlements to workers based on their seniority.
+(In Canada, provincial governments set paid-leave policy.
+The ten day estimate in Figure 1 is representative of the country; most provinces set higher paid-leave minimums for workers with higher seniority.)

-TABLE 2 Availability and Generosity of Actual Paid Annual Leave and Paid Holidays, Private Sector Workers, United States, 2006
+TABLE 2 Availability and Generosity of Actual Paid Annual Leave and Paid Public Holidays, Private Sector Workers, United States, 2006